vessels-tech/portaspace/readme.md

 ## Outstanding issues:
+- Stopping/starting an instance
+  - we lose the public IP address in AWS, so then need to update the DNS records...
 - scrolling back is really hard in byobu
+  - fixed, although now we need a way to switch in and out of cursor mode
 - option + arrows to get around words not working
 - not enough space by default...
 - networking (e.g. downloading docker images) still kinda slow...